+29 15 U.S.C.
+78f(b)(8).

-In accordance with Section 6(b)(8) of the Act,29 the Exchange believes that the proposed rule change would not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The proposed change is competitive because it is designed to conform how the Exchange processes previouslydisplayed orders with the functionality available on other exchanges, i.e., that such orders would stand their ground if locked or crossed by an Away Market and be eligible to be disseminated to the SIP at their original price.
+such orders would stand their ground if locked or crossed by an Away Market and be eligible to be disseminated to the SIP at their original price.
 The Exchange believes that the proposed change would promote competition because fewer orders would need to be repriced on the Exchange and therefore liquidity providers seeking for their orders to retain priority may route additional orders to the Exchange.
-Likewise, liquidity takers may be more likely to route orders to the Exchange if they have greater determinism regarding the price at which their orders would be executed.
+Likewise, liquidity takers may be more likely to route orders to the Exchange if they have greater determinism regarding the price at which their resting, displayed orders on the Exchange would be